This article will show you how to set up Custom Landing Pages on your Placester site.

 Within the Custom Landing Page, there are a few display settings that can be adjusted based on your preferences.
-You can check off "Do you want to Hide The Navigation Menu?"
-With this setting, your custom landing page will display your site's header and footer, including your company logo, but will exclude all your menu items.
+One of the options you can check off is "Do you want to Hide The Navigation Menu?".
+With this setting, you have the option to exclude you site's main menu tabs from your site's header and footer.

 Once you select "Do you want to Hide the Navigation Menu," a second option will appear that will allow you to hide both your header and footer from the site.
 In order to hide both the header and footer, you'll need to check the box next to "Do you want to hide the header and footer on the Custom Landing Page?"

 Hiding the menu, header and footer is a great option if you plan to drive leads directly to this page through an advertisement or link on social media.
 This converts the custom landing page into what appears to be a standalone bounce page or squeeze page, so it will force the prospective client to fill out information before proceeding to your full site.

 Custom Landing Page without the Header and Footer